alixlb/DH150---Fall-2020/assignment1/heuristicevaluation.md

 ###### This image highlights the complex jargon used by the app

 ### 3. User control and freedom
+Users have the ability to make a mistake and fix it as well as have the freedom to  leave immediately the current page or content at any point.

 #### YMCA 360 (3)
 > The YMCA 360 site needs to work a lot more on user control and freedom as you cannot simply exit pages and videos from their site.
 The only way is through go back a page arrows on your web browser.
 Additionally, on the videos themselves, you cannot fast foward or go back a couple steps easily.
 While on a computer it might be easier because you can click on the timeline and drag the cursor back, on the tablet or smartphone with fingers, the website is not as receptive.
 Hence the user freedom feels very limited and the site is not thought out for it.